MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/brokered-windows-runtime-components-for-side-loaded-windows-store-apps.md

 ms.assetid: 81b3930c-6af9-406d-9d1e-8ee6a13ec38a
 ms.localizationpriority: medium
 ---
-# Brokered Windows Runtime Components for a side-loaded UWP app
+# Brokered Windows Runtime components for a side-loaded UWP app

 This article discusses an enterprise-targeted feature supported by Windows 10, which allows touch-friendly .NET apps to use the existing